Integration is like a slow-waltz

 I know that Ireland is capable of inclusivity.
 I’ve seen it for myself.
 Just look at the the numbers of Irish immigrants who returned ‘home’ to vote in the referendum for same sex marriage.
 It was so wondrous to see how Irish people came together to ensure that human beings were not discriminated against on the basis of their sexuality.

 The question is, is racism as important a topic to you?

 Few photos from the launch

 You might also like

 About Us What Is Good Day Cork?
-Good Day Cork is a positive media and event space dedicated to change the narrative.
+Good Day Cork is a positive multi-media and event space dedicated to change the narrative.
 We present uplifting